 In this paper we consider the possibility that all three types of workers co-exist.
-Furthermore, we consider the possibility that the communication between the master and workers is not reliable.
+Furthermore we consider the possibility that the communication between the master and workers is not reliable.
 This communication uncertainty can either be due to communication-related failures or due to workers being slow in processing messages (or even crashing while doing so).
-For instance, Heien at al. [31] have found that in BOINC only around 5% of the workers are available more than 80% of the time, and that half of the workers are available less than 40% of the time.
-This fact, combined with the length of the computation [35], justifies the interest of considering in the Internet-based master-worker framework the possibility of workers not replying.
-We introduce the unreliability of communication in our model assuming that a worker's reply is received by the master with some probability smaller than 1.

-Since it is possible that a worker's reply does not reach the master, we also allow workers to abstain from the computation.
-Imagine the situation where a rational worker returns the correct result but its reply is not received by the master.
-As we explain in Section 2, in this case the master does not reward the worker, but the worker has incurred the cost of performing the task.
-Hence, it is natural to allow the workers to abstain from replying, specially when the communication reliability is low.
-This strategy choice makes the task of the master even more challenging, as it needs to provide the necessary incentives to encourage rational workers to reply and to do so truthfully, even in the presence of low communication reliability.
+For instance, Heien at al. [30] have found that in BOINC only around 5% of the workers are available more than 80% of the time, and that half of the workers are available less than 40% of the time.
+This fact, combined with the length of the computation [33], justifies the interest of considering in the Internet-based master-worker framework the possibility of workers not replying.
+In order to introduce this possibility in our model, we assume that there is some positive probability that the master does not receive a reply from a given worker.
+Since it is possible for a worker's reply not to reach the master, we also allow workers to abstain from the computation.
+Imagine the situation where a rational worker decides to compute and truthfully return the task result but its reply is not received by the master.
+As we explain later (Section 2), in this case the master provides no reward to the worker, while the worker has incurred the cost of performing the task.
+Hence, it is only natural to provide to the workers the choice of not replying (especially when the reliability of the network is low).
+This issue makes the task of the master even more challenging, as it needs to provide the necessary incentives to encourage rational workers to reply and do so truthfully, even in the presence of low network reliability.